abbasally5/itse1430-2020fall/labs/lab1.md

 1. Users is prompted for each piece of information.
 1. Input validation is performed based upon requirements.
+1. If the expense is more than the balance then report insufficient funds.
 1. Account balance is updated and success message displayed.
 1. User returns to the main menu.